puichingbill/cpp-DeepLearning-enhanced/readme.md

     sudo make install
 ```

 - Finally, you are ready!
-Now all you have to do
+Now all you have to do is generate the executable file and run it.
+Note that you may remove the build folder because you don't need it a